RMCV-Rajapaksha/TeamInception_GovPulse/backend/README.md

 # ‼️About Endpoint usage ‼️

 The endpoints exposed by the backend service has been documented by using the OpenAPI v3.1.0 specification, and this documentation is stored in /backend/openapi.yaml file.
 Please note!! the easiest way to read this is to use the [Swagger editor](https://editor.swagger.io/).
 You can replace the default file present in the webpage with the contents of /backend/openapi.yaml.
-This will load up colorful and highly user friendly interface in the right handside region of the webpage. you can go through the endpoints, read their descriptions, sample request body, required fields, sample response body, endpoint security, etc.s
+This will load up colorful and highly user friendly interface in the right handside region of the webpage. you can go through the endpoints, read their descriptions, sample request body, required fields, sample response body, endpoint security, etc.

+# Notes to Developers
+please take note of following:
+1. if a developer edits the db_script govpulse_db_create.sql, unless its a very minor change like to the comments, the /prisma/schema.prisma file should be updated accordingly.

+2. updating the govpulse_db_create.sql would normally require you to re-run it or else the changes to be made to the schema wont happen (unless its a very minor change like to the comments )

+3. when you are pulling in code changes to your branch, know that if the govpulse_db_create.sql has been updated you will have to rerun it for your own postgres database to properly updated too.
+This would result in your stored data being erased.
+If you want attempt to update your own database without losing its current data refer 4. below.

+4. running **npx prisma migrate dev** from within /backend directory will attempt to sync your database with the schema.prisma, it only in some cases result in your data being reset (depending on how out of sync your database is with current database).

+5. It is recommended to wait until it is confirmable that the database schema will no longer be changed and then add considerable number of demo data records.
+And also to add the demo data also through a db script and then in the case of the database reset discussed above you would just need to refactor you demo data db script and then run it and you would have your data available without issues.